TheNewEconomy/TNE-Bukkit/Docs/Research/InventoryActions.md

 StartTest: ShiftClick from top -> bottom inventory
 ==
 #### Author: creatorfromhell:
-#### Results have proven that any form of shift click will require extra effort
+#### Results have proven that any form of shift click will require the plugin to override this action, and manually perform it
 #### Trackable: To Be Determined

 [TheNewEconomy] [DEBUG MODE]Original Cursor: ItemStack{AIR x 0}